2019 Romanian presidential election

 Presidential elections were held in Romania on 10 November 2019, with a second round held on 24 November 2019.
+They were the eighth presidential election held in post-1989 Romania.
+Incumbent president Klaus Iohannis, first elected in the 2014 election, was eligible for re-election.

+In the first round, Iohannis finished first with 37.82% of the vote, while former prime minister and ex-leader of the Social Democratic Party (PSD), Viorica Dăncilă, finished second with 22.26%.
+As no candidate received an absolute majority, the two advanced to the second round.

-They were the eighth presidential elections held in post-1989 Romania.
-Incumbent President of Romania Klaus Iohannis, first elected in 2014, was eligible for re-election.
-He subsequently defeated former Prime Minister and ex-leader of the Social Democratic Party (PSD) Viorica Dăncilă in the second round of the election by a landslide, receiving 66% of the vote – the third-highest vote share on record in this type of elections after Ion Iliescu (who received 85% of the vote in 1990 and 66.8% of the vote in 2000).
+In the second round, Iohannis defeated Dăncilă in a landslide, receiving 66.09% of the vote to her 33.91%.
+It was the third-highest vote share in a Romanian presidential election since 1989, behind only Ion Iliescu, who received 85.07% of the vote in 1990 and 66.83% in 2000.

 Background

 Klaus Iohannis won the previous presidential election in 2014 and was sworn in for his first term on 21 December 2014.
 According to the Article 83 of the Constitution of Romania, the "term of office of the President of Romania is five years, being exercised from the date the oath was taken," but only for up to two terms.
 In June 2018, incumbent president Iohannis publicly announced his intention of running for a second term as president.
 The electoral calendar for the presidential elections was set by the Romanian Government.

 The final results for the first round were publicly announced by Central Electoral Bureau and Permanent Electoral Authority on 14 November 2019.
 The results were forwarded to the Constitutional Court of Romania that validated the results on 15 November 2019.
 After the Constitutional Court's validation, the results were sent for publication to the Official Journal of Romania (Monitorul Oficial al României).
 Only after the publication by the Official Journal, the results for the first round of the elections became official.

 The Central Electoral Bureau (BEC) forwarded the final results for the second round to the Constitutional Court of Romania for validation on 28 November 2019, on the last day of the settled electoral calendar.
 The Constitutional Court of Romania validated the results in the same day.